Butterflies of New Mexico: The Brushfoots III: Fritillaries and Longwings (Nymphalidae: Heliconiinae)

 Top↑

 Description.
-Argynnis cybele is quite large and majestic in the eastern US, but here it is no larger than most other fritillaries.
+Argynnis cybele is large and majestic in the eastern US, and in the West it is second only to Nokomis.
 The upperside has dark basal suffusion.
-Below, the hindwing discal region is red-brown, with a distinctively broad blonde band distally, very different from Aphrodite.
+The cell above the posterior margin of the forewing lacks a black spot, which is present in most other fritillaries including Aphrodite.
+Below, the hindwing discal region is uniform red-brown, with a distinctively broad blonde band distally, very different from Aphrodite.
 The underside submarginal and postmedian bands of silver spots are small and well-separated.
-Eyes are brown.
+Eyes are amber/tan.
 Range and Habitat.
 Great Spangled Fritillaries are well-known inhabitants of open fields and woodlands in eastern North America.
 They also occur across the western cordillera to the Pacific Northwest and extend south into northern New Mexico (counties: Co,LA,Mo,RA,Sv,SM,SF,Ta).
 Here they are insects of Transition and Canadian Zone damp meadows and sunny stream corridors within coniferous woodlands.
-Our records records span 7800 to 11,000′ elevation.
+Our records span 7800 to 11,000′ elevation.
 Life History.
 Larval hosts are violets (Violaceae), a characteristic of this entire genus.
 Reported host plants for this butterfly include Viola adunca, V. palustris, V. papilionacea, V. canadensis and V. rotundifolia.
 Young larvae pass the winter.
 Flight.
 In our area, Great Spangled Fritillaries have one generation per year, with adults in flight between July 7 and September 10.
 They like to nectar at flowers such as thistles (Cirsium spp.), spiked gayfeather (Liatris spicata), dogbane (Apocynum sp.), and cutleaf coneflower (Rudbeckia laciniata).
 Comments.
-Southern Rocky Mountain populations are assigned to subspecies Argynnis cybele carpenterii W. H. Edwards 1876, which was described from specimens collected by Lieut.
+Southern Rocky Mountain populations were traditionally assigned to subspecies Argynnis cybele carpenterii W. H. Edwards 1876, which was described from specimens collected by Lieut.
 W. C. Carpenter of the Wheeler Expedition, purportedly near Taos.
-Genomic analyses reported by Zhang et al. (2022) prompted those authors to conclude that the type specimen for ssp. carpenteri was collected somewhere in the eastern US.
-Specimens of A. cybele from the Jemez Mountains showed DNA that made them a distinct subspecies, which they proposed be named A. cybele neomexicana Grishin.
-Questions remain on this matter, however, and we recommend sequencing of additional specimens from elsewhere in northern New Mexico.
+However, genomic analyses reported by Zhang et al. (Feb.
+2022) prompted those authors to conclude the type specimen for ssp. carpenterii was collected in Maine or Nova Scotia.
+That left our populations without a valid name, but Zhang et al. filled that void by describing A. cybele neomexicana from the Jemez Mountains.
+Unpublished 2023 analytical results of Sangre de Cristo Mtns.
+(NM) specimens showed them to be genomically consistent with A. cybele neomexicana Grishin 2022.
+Populations northwest of Chama (RA) show some possible intergradations with Colorado west slope subspecies A. cybele charlottii W. Barnes 1897.

-‘Carpenter’s’ Great Spangled Fritillary male (Argynnis cybele carpenteri) Gallinas Canyon, San Miguel Co., NM; July 14, 2010 (photo by Steve Cary).
+Great Spangled Fritillary male (Argynnis cybele neomexicana) Gallinas Canyon, San Miguel Co., NM; July 14, 2010 (photo by Steve Cary).

-‘Carpenter’s’ Great Spangled Fritillary male (Argynnis cybele carpenteri) near Battleship Rock, Jemez Mountains, Sandoval Co., NM; July 12, 2021 (photo by Joe Schelling).
+‘Carpenter’s’ Great Spangled Fritillary male (Argynnis cybele neomexicana) near Battleship Rock, Jemez Mountains, Sandoval Co., NM; July 12, 2021 (photo by Joe Schelling).

-‘Carpenter’s’ Great Spangled Fritillary male (Argynnis cybele carpenteri) Pacheco Canyon, Santa Fe Co., NM; July 27, 2017 (photo by Steve Cary).
+‘Carpenter’s’ Great Spangled Fritillary male (Argynnis cybele neomexicana) Pacheco Canyon, Santa Fe Co., NM; July 27, 2017 (photo by Steve Cary).

-‘Carpenter’s’ Great Spangled Fritillary female (Argynnis cybele carpenteri) Humphries Wildlife Management Area, Rio Ariba Co., NM; July 11, 2001 (photo by Steve Cary).
+‘Carpenter’s’ Great Spangled Fritillary female (Argynnis cybele neomexicana) Humphries Wildlife Management Area, Rio Ariba Co., NM; July 11, 2001 (photo by Steve Cary).

-‘Carpenter’s’ Great Spangled Fritillary female (Argynnis cybele carpenteri) Sipapu, Taos Co., NM; August 9, 2009 (photo by Steve Cary).
+‘Carpenter’s’ Great Spangled Fritillary female (Argynnis cybele neomexicana) Sipapu, Taos Co., NM; August 9, 2009 (photo by Steve Cary).

-‘Carpenter’s’ Great Spangled Fritillary female (Argynnis cybele carpenteri) above Santa Barbara campground, Sangre de Cristo Mountains, Rio Arriba Co.
+‘Carpenter’s’ Great Spangled Fritillary female (Argynnis cybele neomexicana) above Santa Barbara campground, Sangre de Cristo Mountains, Rio Arriba Co.
 NM; August 30, 2013 (photo by Steve Cary).

 Top↑

 Description.
 Aphrodite has the basic Argynnis features, including a silver-spotted ventral hindwing.
 Rusty scales of the ventral hindwing discal area extend beyond the postmedian band of silver spots.
 On the upperside, it is distinguished by radiant orange above in males, reduced dark basal scaling, reduced black scaling on veins toward the back of the forewing, and little or no black on hindwing veins.
-Females are less bright and more darkly marked.
+Females are less bright and expanded dark marks.
 Eyes are brown.
 Range and Habitat.
 Like Argynnis cybele, this species is a familiar sight in the eastern US.
-Its greater distribution includes the Great Plains, the eastern foothills of the Rocky Mountains from British Columbia to New Mexico, and an isolated colony in the Mogollon Rim country of central Arizona.
-In our state it lives in Transition Zone grasslands and pine savannas (counties: Co,LA,Mo,RA,Sv,SJ?,SM,Ta,Un), typically between 6500 and 8200′ elevation.
+Its greater distribution includes the Great Plains, the eastern foothills of the Rocky Mountains from British Columbia to New Mexico, and a population on the Mogollon Rim in central Arizona.
+Records of that population (ssp. byblis) come within 30 miles of our border, so observers might find it in Catron County when that high country is more thoroughly explored.
+In our state, Aphrodite lives in Transition Zone grasslands and pine savannas (counties: Co,LA,Mo,RA,Sv,SJ?,SM,Ta,Un), typically between 6500 and 8200′ elevation.
 Life History.
 Larval hosts are violets (Violaceae).
 Hostplant species listed by Scott for Colorado (1986, 1992) include V. nuttalli, V. adunca and V. nephrophylla.
 There is no hostplant information specifically reported from our state, but the above reports probably hold true for northern New Mexico as well.
 Flight.
 Argynnis aphrodite has one generation per year.
 Adults fly in mid-summer between May 23 and September 17, with maximum numbers in July.
 This butterfly is passionately fond of nectar (e.g., Cirsium spp., Monarda fistulosa, and Asclepias tuberosa) and also visits wet soil, sometimes in numbers.
 Bright Aphrodite is reliably found on and near the Raton Mesa volcanic complex (Co,Un).
 At Sugarite Canyon State Park on July 15, 2010, Aphrodite adults siphoned nectar from Monarda, while Raton Mesa Fritillaries preferred Rudbeckia laciniata.
 Comments.
 Populations in northeast New Mexico (Co,Un) are most logically grouped with the Front Range race, Argynnis aphrodite ethne (Hemming 1933).
-Individuals from the Chama area and the Jemez Mountains (RA,SV) show some signs of intergrading with the darker Arizona subspecies, Argynnis aphrodite byblis (W. Barnes & Benjamin 1926).
+Individuals from the Chama area and the Jemez Mountains (RA,SV), maybe even Gila high country (Ca), tend to be a little darker, not unlike individuals from western Colorado.

 ‘Front Range’ Aphrodite Fritillary male (Argynnis aphrodite ethne) Sugarite Canyon State Park, Colfax Co., NM; June 26, 2010 (photo by Steve Cary).